ahzs645/resume/ahmadstyle/ExperienceEntry.j2.typ

 #v(design_experience_after_company_header)
 ((* endif *))

-// Position line - use explicit show_date_in_position flag if available, otherwise fall back to old logic ((* if entry.show_date_in_position is defined *))
+// Position line - use explicit show_date_in_position flag
+((* if entry.show_date_in_position is defined *))
   ((* if entry.show_date_in_position *))
     // Show date in position line